-I turned on the engine, accelerated and immediately searched for the brakes as it dawned upon me that I'm riding on an Indian road and lane driving is not a common sight.
-The most amusing for me was not the other racing enthusiasts riding parallel to me, but the super sonic beating heart which I could feel behind me.
-Mr Bling's hands clutched me with all his power for support.
-I'm sure he didn't think he was helping me balance the scooter!
-Poor thing, didn't even blink, but neither did I. "Just don't make me a murderer god".
-I prayed hard and it must've been heard, because except for a cut wound on the leg of the bag holder riding pillion with me, no one got hurt.
-Hey, I'm exaggerating a bit...I'm not a bad rider!
-I did a decent job of keeping all the humans on the road safe and alive.
-Just one got hurt, that too of my own gang and that too because, when I braked suddenly his legs were folded higher than normal (even today we are debating on the exact playout ).
+I turned the engine on..accelerated.. and immediately searched for the brakes as it dawned upon me in a mini-second that I'm riding on Indian roads and lane driving is a blasphemy here. *eye roll* A few matrix-world belonging scooty riders whizzed past me, but before that could get a reaction from me something else did. *Dhak Dhak* There was a super sonic beating heart which I could feel behind me.
+Mr Bling's hands clutched my shoulders with all his power for support.
+Even though he didn't admit he was leaving a trail of proverbial shit bricks :D :p Poor thing, didn't even blink and to be honest nor did I. "Just don't make me a murderer god".
+I prayed hard and it must've been heard, because exactly ten minutes later ... except for a cut wound on the leg of my pillion rider, no one got hurt.
+Heyyy don't judge yet!...I'm not a bad rider!
+I atleast did a decent job of keeping all the humans on the road safe and alive.
+Just one got hurt, that too of my own gang and that too because, when I braked suddenly his legs were folded higher than normal and it got scratched on the metal (even today we are debating on the exact playout ).
 But seriously, what fun riding a scooter!
-Zip zapping on the road in a super good weather.
-It ended the moment we were a little away from Morjim beach.
-Must've been that "am caught" expression I started giving from afar, looking at the cops taking bribes with a good intentioned look from apparent defaulters.
+Zip zapping on the road in such a super weather.
+But how all good things come to an end, my adventurous ride did too.
+A little away from Morjim beach... must've been that "I'm caught" expression I started giving from afar to the cops who were busy taking precious green and pink crispies from apparent defaulters.
 So, I stopped the scooter, but right then I saw an old colleague and in excitement left the running engine with Mr Bling & the cops to say my hellos somewhere else.
 Upon returning, I realized the last 500 rupee note we had, was sitting in a new family - The cop's bundle of notes.
 Meanwhile, I saw this foreigner couple next to us parting ways with notes many more than ours.
 My heart ached considering how precious currency has become now.
+Demonetization.
 We quickly moved away returning to our original seats.
-Advice: Always carry your driving license when riding/driving in Goa, if you love your green and now pink Gandhi crispies too much.
+Advice: Always carry your driving license when riding/driving in Goa.
+Word.